 Senior School Curriculum

-There is a strong middle schooling philosophy in the lower secondary school from Years 7 to 9, where the number of teachers is minimized to help each student transition from the Junior School to the Secondary School.
-A core curriculum of English, Mathematics, Science, History and Geography, Health and Physical Education (HPE), ICT, Japanese, Business Enterprise, Graphics, Visual Arts, and Drama forms an excellent foundation for the senior phase of the Secondary School.
+We adopt a middle schooling philosophy in the lower secondary school from Years 7 to 8, where teacher input is pared back to help each student transition from the Junior School to the independence required in Secondary School.
+A core curriculum of English, Mathematics, Science & Engineering, Humanities, Health and Physical Education (HPE), Philosophical Inquiry, is complemented with electives that rotate each semester.

 Integrated Study Project

-Throughout these three years, students will also undertake Integrated Projects that draw together many different disciplines of learning and will provide an opportunity to work in groups to make a final presentation to a parent audience.
-Topics will vary from year to year but will involve current and innovative topics of research and interest.
+Throughout these years, students will also undertake Integrated Projects that draw together learning from many different disciplines.
+Integrated Projects provide an opportunity to work in groups and demonstrate what they’re learning as a presentation to the other students.
+Topics will vary from year to year but will involve current and innovative subjects of research and interest.
+Classes offered will be entail one semester each of the following subjects:

 Years 11 – 12 Studies

 Students will choose from a range of subjects based on their ability, interests and future career ambitions.
-English, at least one Mathematics subject, Core HPE are mandatory for all students.
+English, and at least one Mathematics subject are mandatory for all students.

 - Modern History

-In addition to these subjects, students with the necessary academic ability, will have the choice of doing a semester length, first year university subject.
-The subjects that are available will be based again on student interest and the subject available on line to the School.
+In addition to these subjects, students with the necessary academic ability, may have the opportunity of completing a semester length, Headstart Program, first-year university subject.
+The subjects that are available will be based on student interest.

 Vocational Education and School Based Traineeships